E. J. Hughes: Post-War period

-After being discharged from the military in 1946, he returned to the west coast of Canada with his wife Fern and settled in Shawnigan Lake on Vancouver Island, at first concentrated on waterfront subjects near his home.
-Hughes spent much of the remainder of his life living on Vancouver Island where he pursued a lifelong study of the province and its landscape as a professional artist.
+After being discharged from the military in 1946, he returned to Victoria, on the west coast of Canada, with his wife Fern and settled initially in Victoria.
+In 1951, they moved to Shawnigan Lake on Vancouver Island, where he enjoyed the quiet rural community.
+At first, he concentrated on waterfront subjects near his home.
+Hughes spent much of the remainder of his life living on Vancouver Island where he pursued a lifelong study of the island, the province and its landscape as a professional artist.

 In the 1950s, Hughes' reputation grew, especially after he signed an exclusive contract to sell all his work to Dr. Max Stern, the owner of the Dominion Gallery in Montreal in 1951.
 Stern encouraged him to expand his range of subject matter.
 In 1954, he was one of eighteen Canadian artists commissioned by the Canadian Pacific Railway to paint a mural for the interior of one of the new Park cars entering service on the new Canadian transcontinental train.
 Each of the murals depicted a different national or provincial park; Hughes' was Tweedsmuir Provincial Park.
 In 1992, Canada Post used one of his images ("Christie Pass, Hurst Island, B.C.") on a stamp commemorating 125 years of Confederation.

 Hughes died of cardiac arrest in Duncan, BC at the age of 93.